lorefnon/lorefnon.github.io/source/_posts/2021/09/04/bootstrapping-a-grpc-server-with-spring-boot-and-kotlin.md

     }
 }
 {% endhlcode %}

+Lastly, if you don't want to deal with coroutines, you don't need to.
+It is perfectly fine to still use the base classes generated for Java, in your kotlin code.

+In fact, it is also perfectly fine to use just the kotlin extensions for Protobuf DSL, while not using the `*CoroutineImplBase` classes for gRPC.
+The two have no dependency on each other.

+To illustrate this in our last example, we could have written:

+{% hlcode lang:kotlin %}
+@GrpcService
+class UserService: UserServiceGrpc.UserServiceImplBase() {

+    override fun getUserById(
+      userId: Int64Value,
+      responseObserver: StreamObserver<User>
+    ) {
+      responseObserver.onNext(user {
+        id = userId.value
+        name = "Lorefnon"
+      })
+      responseObserver.onCompleted()
+    }

+    override fun listUsers(
+      request: Demo.ListUsersInput,
+      responseObserver: StreamObserver<User>
+    ) {
+      responseObserver.onNext(
+        user {
+          id = 10
+          name = "Harry"
+        }
+      )
+      responseObserver.onNext(
+        user {
+          id = 20
+          name = "Hermione"
+        }
+      )
+      responseObserver.onNext(
+        user {
+          id = 20
+          name = "Ron"
+        }
+      )
+      responseObserver.onFinish()
+    }
+}
+{% endhlcode %}

+As we are using `UserServiceGrpc.UserServiceImplBase` instead of `UserServiceGrpcKt.UserServiceCoroutineImplBase`, our functions are no longer suspending functions.
+Also instead of returning values, they accept a `responseObserver` which can be used to return one or more values.

 This brings us to the end of this short post.
 We explored how we can bootstrap a simple gRPC service using kotlin and spring boot, and handle unary calls and streaming.
 As next steps you are encouraged to explore the [grpc-spring-boot-starter's introduction](https://yidongnan.github.io/grpc-spring-boot-starter/en/server/getting-started.html) and the [gRPC official site](https://grpc.io/) which provide detailed documentation on gRPC integrations.